 It’s a microexpression which is an involuntary flash of what they feel on the inside showing for a moment On the outside.
 Through these microexpressions, people reveal what they are truly feeling.
 These are when toxic and not toxic people are feeling an emotion they’re trying not to go show.
 People can do it to deceive others, but also to protect themselves.

 The smirk often forms at one side of the mouth as people feel contempt.
 The meaning of contempt is a despising or lack of respect, full disobedience or disrespect, with an intense dislike.

 Resentment is anger directed towards someone who is of higher status or has the power to provoke you.
-Whilst you are in recovery you may feel resentment towards them as you still putting yourself below them.
+While you are in recovery, you may feel resentment towards them as you still putting yourself below them.
 You still see them as someone who has power over you.

 Anger is directed towards someone who’s of equal status as you, as you move through recovery you may lose the resentment and start going through the anger phase, with resentment coming back from time to time if they are still trying to provoke you.
 You’ll notice more anger towards them as you become more equal and realise they are not above you and do not have power or control over you.